-Kicking off the annual state budget process for public higher education, the Massachusetts Board of Higher Education endorsed its budget recommendations on January 10, 2020 for the fiscal year that begins on July 1, 2020.
+The Massachusetts Board of Higher Education approved its budget recommendations at its December 15th meeting for the fiscal year that begins on July 1, 2021.

-The Board recommended an increase in the Formula Funding accounts of approximately 2.5% of base appropriations.
+Additionally, the Board recommended an increase in the Formula Funding accounts of approximately 2% of base appropriations.
 Formula Funding was first introduced in FY13 and combines foundational supports as well as allocations based upon prior year performance.
 At their peak, these accounts were funded at $20 million and $8 million for the Community Colleges and State Universities respectively.
-The Board’s recommendation would provide adequate funding to incentivize performance and invest in foundational supports to improve educational outcomes for all students and address the most significant disparities that prevent students from earning a post-secondary credential.
+The Board’s recommendation would provide adequate funding to incentivize performance and invest in foundational supports to improve educational outcomes for all students.
 By combining both adequate foundational supports with performance-based funding, campuses will have more effective tools to achieve statewide objectives and improve student outcomes.

-Early College programs in Massachusetts emphasize equitable access and opportunity for low-income students, first-generation students, and students interested in high-demand, STEM-related disciplines.
+Early College provides structured and supported pathways for racially minoritized, low-income students, first-generation students, and/or students interested in high-demand, STEM-related disciplines.
 National research has shown a positive correlation between Early College programs and higher college-going rates among historically underserved and low-income high school students.
-Massachusetts currently has 17 officially designated Early College programs across the Commonwealth serving approximately 2,000 students, and even more are expected to be approved for FY2021.
-Therefore, the board has prioritized this program for a $2.25 million funding increase.
-This substantial investment would address the projected need for the increased cost of instruction in order to keep the program cost free to participating high school students.
+At its October meeting, the Board adopted a resolution to commit to seeking sustainable funding to support the expansion of Early College.
+The $6.4 million recommended by the Board would address the projected cost of the program’s expansion and keep the program cost free to participating high school students.

 These recommendations will be considered by the Executive Office of Education and the Governor’s Office as they prepare the Governor’s Budget Recommendation for all of state government.